Career Burnout or Wrong Job: How to Tell

 You may feel exhausted, disengaged, or increasingly uncertain about your direction.
 At the same time, it can be unclear whether the solution is to rest, adjust your current role, or consider a more significant change.

-This uncertainty is common.
-Burnout and career misalignment can look similar on the surface, but they require different responses.
+This uncertainty is common because burnout and career misalignment can look similar on the surface, even though they often require different responses.

 What Burnout Typically Looks Like